 Sudden acceleration in the rain can send you into a spin, so just say no to cruise control.
 It’s also easier to tap the brakes in an emergency if your foot is already hovering near the brake instead of resting away from it.

 Conventional wisdom tells us to leave one car length for every 10 miles per hour that we’re driving, but how many of us do?
 In the rain, this is non-negotiable.
 Since the pavement is slippery, your tires have less traction.
 You could also have water in your brakes, which might make you slide.
 Point being—you should back off from your neighbor in front.
 Also, if you have enough distance between you and the autos in front of you, you’ll be less likely to need to slam on your brakes, which could throw you into an immediate hydroplane and make your commute more like a broken amusement park ride.

 Hydroplaning can be scary, so it’s important to follow the previously discussed pieces of advice in this article to avoid it.
-However, if you end up hydroplaning despite your best efforts, remember these few steps to regain control of your car and avoid an accident:
+However, if you end up hydroplaning despite your best efforts, follow these few steps to regain control of your car and avoid an accident:

-- Similarly, do not slam on the brakes.
+- Similarly, don’t slam on the brakes.
 If you were braking when you started to hydroplane, ease up on the brake until you regain control of the car.
-If you are in danger of colliding with a car or object, you may tap lightly on the brakes to try to slow down.
+If you’re in danger of colliding with a car or object, you may tap lightly on the brakes to try to slow down.